This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Wash, peel, and take out the seeds from the apples.
+• Wash and remove the core from the apples.
 Slice thinly.
 Measure out 16 cups of apples.
 Pour all apples into the slow cooker.

 • Add brown sugar, cinnamon, cloves, anise pod, salt, and lemon juice.
 Stir to incorporate everything.